 Even if you’re careful with the links you click, it’s important to keep your antivirus updated.
 This allows it to do its job better by knowing the latest threats.
 To make this easier, most antivirus software has the option to update in the background.

 3. Make Sure Your Wi-Fi Is Secure

 Make sure your wi-fi network has WPA2 or WPA3 encryption enabled.
 Setting strong wi-fi and network admin passwords is important too because the default ones are commonly easy to guess.
 Don’t access accounts with sensitive data on unsecured public wi-fi, as it’s vulnerable to hackers.

 With the surge in the at-home workforce over the past few years, home wi-fi has become a notable factor in cybersecurity.
-If you’re having trouble checking or improving your wi-fi network security, services like ITonDemand can help.
+If you’re having trouble checking or improving your wi-fi network security, managed service providers like ITonDemand can help.

 Modern computers will often communicate when there’s a firewall issue, making it easy to take for granted.
 They’re vital to your computer’s security by filtering out a variety of threat sources.
 Make sure it’s active before doing anything while you’re connected to the internet.

 5. Maintain Backups of Your Data